BowlOfSoup/NormalizerBundle/README.md

      */
     private $propertyToBeNormalized

+*Note: callbacks can't be used on methods, since a method can surely function as callback.*

 ### Normalize callback output
 It is possible to normalize output from a callback method.
 E.g. if you return an array with objects or just a single object from a callback method it will also normalize those objects.